haptork/easyLambda/_docs/06-starting-dataflow.md

 ## ezl::flow

-  If a data-flow is not being started with a rise then it can either be started as continuation of another data-flow or it can be started by declaring the data-types of its input parameters without any source.
-A data-flow that has no source does not do anything when run.
+  If a dataflow is not being started with a rise then it can either be started as continuation of another dataflow or it can be started by declaring the data-types of its input parameters without any source.
+A dataflow that has no source does not do anything when run.

   - Properties (only if continuing from prior flow): no properties.